rbspy/rbspy.github.io/src/installing.md

     - Note: There are two types of Linux releases.
 Those tagged with `gnu` are dynamically linked against GNU libc, which needs to be installed on the system where rbspy runs.
 Those tagged with `musl` are statically linked against musl libc and can be used without a specific libc being installed.
 2. Unpack the release.
 On Unix systems (Linux, Mac, FreeBSD), move the rbspy binary to `/usr/local/bin/rbspy`.
 You will need to make it executable with, for example, `chmod +x rbspy`.
 3. Run the binary to start profiling!
 See [Using rbspy](./using-rbspy.md) to get started.

+### Containers (Docker, podman, etc)

+If you're installing rbspy in a containerized environment, please have a look at the images we publish on [Docker Hub](https://hub.docker.com/r/rbspy/rbspy/tags).
+Each image has support for x86_64 (Intel) and aarch64 (ARM) CPUs, and there are separate tags for glibc and musl as noted above.

 ## Option 3: Build rbspy from source